College of Science and Mathematics

 Molecular and Cellular Biology (Andrew Haddow)

-Investigating the Role Environmental Stressors have on Mosquito Development
+Investigating the Role Environmental Stressors Have on Mosquito Development

 • Anthropogenic changes to the environment and globalization continue to drive arbovirus emergence and reemergence, resulting in spillover events.
 These events often initiate new zoonotic transboundary transmission cycles between vector species and amplification hosts.
 However, the mechanisms underlying arbovirus maintenance, emergence, and spillover into human populations are poorly understood.